15 Feb 10 Adventurous Hiking and Biking Trails

 South Carolina is home to breathtaking natural attractions, and in the mountainous upstate, we’ve got plenty in the way of outdoor adventure.
-As fall brings cooler temps and changing foliage, it’s the perfect time to get outside and explore the beauty in our region!
+As springs comes in and we anticipate the summer season, it’s the perfect time to get outside and explore the beauty in our region!

-The South Carolina Trails program encourages finding treasure through trails—and in the Old 96 District, we’ve got over 150 miles of hiking and biking trails across six state parks.
+The South Carolina Trails program encourages finding treasure through trails—and in the Old 96 District, we’ve got over 262 miles of hiking and biking trails across 6 state parks and a national forest.
 Here’s our list of 10 in our region that you must try:

 Located in Sumter National Forest, the 655-acre Long Cane Scenic Area, containing both ancient trees like the champion shagbark hickory and a significant canebreak thicket of giant cane, forms the center around which the 26.7-mile trail revolves.